smazzin/elevateheating/content/service-areas/bethany-or.md

 - North Plains
 - Portland

+Bethany, Oregon: One of Portland metro's fastest-growing suburbs.
+Located north of [Beaverton](../../service-areas/beaverton-or/), it has some of the areas most notable restraunts, like Bethany's Table and Bethany Public House & Brewery.
+The Claremont Golf Club is a popular spot for Portland golfers, and the Bethany Village shopping center is a great place to shop and dine.

 Elevate Heating & Cooling is proud to serve Bethany and its surrounding communities with top-quality HVAC services.
 Call [503-432-1221](tel:5034321221) or [contact us online](../../contact-us/) to schedule HVAC services in Bethany, OR today!